rangle/angular-training-examples/language-examples/remedial-js/11.0-event-queue/README.md

 The place where the computer stores this context is the call stack.
 Every time a function is called, the current context is put on top of this “stack”.
 When the function returns, it removes the top context from the stack and uses it to continue execution.

-### Where does the event qeue and loop play into this?
+### Where does the event queue and loop play into this?

 The way Javascript avoids blocking code is that the engine provides a mechanism and it’s via asynchronous callback functions.

 An asynchronous callback function is just like any other function you’re used to writing in JavaScript, with the added caveat that it doesn’t get executed till later.

-### How is a function posted to the event qeue?
+### How is a function posted to the event queue?

 When a function is executed which takes a callback function as one of its arguments, such as setTimout, something special happens to its callback function — the browser places the callback function into an Event Table.
 Think of the event table as a registration booth: the call stack tells the event table to register a particular function to be executed only when a specific event happens.